jxngai/LynnStopWatch/README.md

 # LynnStopWatch

 Lynn Stop Watch is a simple project using wxWidgets.
+The same source codes can be compiled for different platforms.

 # Architecture